sbvice/mf-relative-path-example/README.md

 # Reproducing the bug
-While the application loads and runs fine, there is a typescript warning when trying to compile the host application.
+While the application loads and runs fine, there is a TypeScript warning when trying to compile the host application.

 To reproduce this run:
 ```bash